Sixth National Government of New Zealand: List of executive members

-The Cabinet was announced on 24 November 2023 and consists of 20 members, 14 from the National Party, 3 from ACT and 3 from New Zealand First.
+The Cabinet was announced on 24 November 2023 and consists of 19 members following the removal of Chris Penk as a member of Cabinet, 13 from the National Party, 3 from ACT and 3 from New Zealand First.
 Notable for being the first ever New Zealand government to have three parties in cabinet.
 A further five National MPs would sit outside of Cabinet, along with two ACT MPs and one NZ First MP.

 In a first for New Zealand, the Deputy Prime Minister role will be split for the term, with Winston Peters holding the office until 31 May 2025.
 David Seymour will then take on the office until the conclusion of the term.

 A cabinet reshuffle occurred on 24 April 2024.
 Luxon stripped Melissa Lee of her Media and Communications ministerial portfolio and Penny Simmonds of her Disability Issues portfolio.
 Lee had faced criticism for her response to Warner Bros.
 Discovery's closure of Newshub while Simmonds had faced criticism over her handling of changes to disability funding and services.
 Lee was also relieved of her Cabinet position.
 Paul Goldsmith assumed Lee's Media and Communications portfolio while Climate Change and Revenue Minister Simon Watts assumed her place in Luxon's cabinet.
 Social Development Minister Louise Upston assumed Simmonds' Disability Issues portfolio.

 A second cabinet reshuffle occurred on 19 January 2025.
 Simeon Brown gained the health portfolio from Shane Reti and also became Minister for State Owned Enterprises.
 Reti became Minister of Science, Innovation and Technology and also gained the new Universities portfolio.
 Chris Bishop gained the transportation portfolio while Simon Watts gained the energy and local government portfolios.
 Melissa Lee lost her economic growth and ethnic communities ministerial portfolios to Nicola Willis and Mark Mitchell respectively.
 James Meager gained the hunting and fishing, youth, and the new South Island portfolios.
 Matt Doocey lost his ACC, tourism and youth portfolios to Andrew Bayly, Louise Upston and Meager respectively.
 Chris Penk assumed the small business and manufacturing portfolio.
 No changes were made to ACT and New Zealand First ministerial portfolios.

 On 21 February 2025, Bayly resigned from his Commerce and Consumer Affairs and ACC portfolios following a complaint from a staff member about "overbearing" behaviour.
 His ministerial portfolios were assumed by National's Senior Whip Scott Simpson.

+A third major cabinet reshuffle occurred on 2 April 2026 to address the planned departures of cabinet ministers Judith Collins and Shane Reti leading up to the 2026 New Zealand general election.
+Chris Penk joined Cabinet, gaining the defence, Government Communications Security Bureau (GCSB), New Zealand Security Intelligence Service (NZSIS) and space portfolios.
+Penny Simmonds rejoined Cabinet, gaining the tertiary education and science, innovation and technology portfolios.
+Chris Bishop became Attorney-General but lost the Leader of the House and campaign manager roles to Louise Upston and Simeon Brown respectively.
+Paul Goldsmith also gained the Public Service, Digitising Government, and Pacific Peoples portfolios.
+These changes came into effect on 7 April.